effektif/user-docs/docs/integration/connectors.rst

    GET - fetches details for a single record
 Response content type
   ``application/json``
+Response body
+  A JSON object containing all fields of the record with the requested ID.

 For example, a customer record, with URL ``https://example.org/connector/customer/7g8h9i``, would look like this::